 Can an electric bike compete with a motorcycle?

 Electric bikes, like all-electric vehicles, have electric motors.
-Generally speaking, these will not perform as well as road motorcycles or even electric scooters.
-Though they will do a decent job on a paved level surface.
+Generally, these will not perform as well as road motorcycles or electric scooters.
+However, they will do a decent job on a paved-level surface.

 Is it cheaper?

-Yes and no. Electric bikes cost around £1000 to buy, but also you have no maintenance costs, no licence fees, no fuel, no tax, no insurance.
-To buy an electric motorcycle, you’re looking at around £10,000 up plus all the above.
-For a regular motorcycle, you’re looking at about £3000 second-hand.
+Yes and no. Electric bikes cost around £1000 to buy, but also you have no maintenance costs, no licence fees, no fuel, no tax, and no insurance.
+To buy an electric motorcycle, you’re looking at around £10,000, plus all the above.
+For a regular bike, you’re looking at about £3000 second-hand.
 The other thing to bare in mind is that e-bikes are so new it’s not clear how long their life span is on them.
-There is a one-year warranty but Fiido doesn’t yet have any repair centres in Europe.
-The company tells us that it is planning to set one up but if you did have any problems, you’d probably have to solve them yourself or ship the bike back to China.
+There is a one-year warranty, but Fiido doesn’t have any repair centres in Europe.
+The company tells us that it is planning to set one up,, but if you had any problems, you’d probably have to solve them or ship the bike back to China.
 Neither option is likely to appeal to many potential buyers.

-Are the lines being blurred being electric motorcycles and electric bikes, yes absolutely?
+Are the lines being blurred being electric motorcycles and electric bikes, yes absolutely.
 But are electric push bikes going to replace motorcycles any time soon?
-For bikers, no. However, food delivery guys, already have.
-I love the Fiido M1 Pro but ultimately, I don’t think electric bicycles will replace motorcycles any time soon!
+For bikers, no. However, food delivery guys already have.
+I love the Fiido M1 Pro, but ultimately, I don’t think electric bicycles will replace motorcycles soon!